Russian Buttercream (aka Condensed Milk Frosting): Your Complete Guide

 WHY:

 A big complaint about Russian Buttercreams (and, in general, most True Buttercreams) is that they feel and taste overly buttery.
-To address this, I’ve come up with a pre-conditioning method for the butter.
-This makes what I call “Frosting Butter,” and it aerates, sweetens, and flavors the butterfat so that the final buttercream has a silky smooth texture that does not feel overly buttery on the palate.
+To address this, I’ve developed a pre-conditioning method for the butter.
+This makes what I call “Frosting Butter,” which aerates, sweetens, and flavors the butterfat, so that the final buttercream has a silky smooth texture that does not feel overly buttery on the palate.

 Frosting Butter also has the optimal creamy texture and temperature for emulsification, which is perfect for True Buttercreams.
 (And if you’re worried that the extra powdered sugar changes the texture of this buttercream, it does but in a fantastic way!
 I’ve calibrated the recipe so that the powdered sugar eventually dissolves.
 To learn more about the science of Frosting Butter, ready my guide here.)